External parasites

 Ehrlichiosis: fatigue, fever, joint pain and vomiting.

-Borreliosis: muscle pain.
-High fever, anorexia and breathing difficulties.
+: muscle pain.
+High fever, loss of appetite, and difficulty breathing.

 Risks for humans: